Nikki Bella: Second return to WWE (2025–present)

-On February 1, 2025, Nikki Bella made a surprise return to WWE as the final entrant in the 2025 Women's Royal Rumble match.
+On February 1, 2025, at Royal Rumble, Nikki Bella made a surprise return to WWE as the final entrant in the 2025 Women's Royal Rumble match.
 She eliminated Bayley before being eliminated by Nia Jax.
 Bella made her return to Raw on June 9 as a face, in her home state of Arizona and promoting Evolution 2, where she was interrupted and attacked by one-half of the WWE Women's Tag Team Champions, Liv Morgan.
 This was reportedly going to set up a match for Evolution, but the plans were scrapped after Morgan suffered a legitimate shoulder injury the following week.

 On the July 7 episode of Raw, Bella announced that she would enter the Evolution Battle Royal for a women's world championship match at Clash in Paris.
 At the event on July 13, Bella finished in fourth place, being eliminated by Jax.
 The next night on Raw, Bella defeated Chelsea Green in her first singles match since 2018.
 On the August 1 episode of her and her sister's podcast show Nikki and Brie, Bella revealed that she suffered an injury on the July 28 episode of Raw while battling Piper Niven during an eight-woman tag team match, with her breast implants being dislocated and then afterwards pushed down into her ribs after she received an elbow drop.
 Over the next few weeks, she started feuding with Women's Intercontinental Champion Becky Lynch.
 At Clash in Paris, Bella failed to win the title from Lynch.

 On the November 10 episode of Raw, Bella attacked Women's World Champion Stephanie Vaquer after her successful title defense against Raquel Rodriguez, turning heel for the first time since 2018.
+She failed to win the title from Vaquer at Survivor Series: WarGames.

+After a short hiatus, Nikki returned at the Royal Rumble on January 31, 2026, as a face alongside the returning Brie, officially reuniting The Bella Twins.
+At WrestleMania 42, Nikki and Brie were originally scheduled to compete for the WWE Women's Tag Team Championship but due to an injury, Nikki was not medically cleared for the match.
+At the event on April 18, Nikki was replaced with a returning Paige, who teamed with Brie to win the titles.
+Bella made her return on the July 24 edition of Friday Night Smackdown fending off an attack from Fatal Influence and challenging them to a six-woman tag team match at SummerSlam.
+At Summerslam, the Bellas and Paige lost to Fatal Influence, after which the Bellas turned on Paige and turned heel.